 - Low - 28 degrees Fahrenheit (-2 degrees Celsius)

 This means that overnight temperatures could easily be in the 30s.
 Factor in the wind chill, and the temperature could feel closer to something in the teens.
 If you don't find a way to keep warm, you'll be at risk for hypothermia.
 You can use any tarps or canvas you find (remove seat cushion coverings if necessary) to make a big blanket or tent.
 You and your friend can huddle together under the blanket or in your improvised tent to stay out of the wind and share body heat.
 If it's particularly windy or it starts to rain, empty out the storage compartment under the bow or huddle up in the bathroom, making sure to take turns going out on deck to look for rescue planes or boats.
 Have flares handy, so you can signal if someone approaches.

-For more information on boats and related topics, check out the links on the next page.
+For more information on boats and related topics, check out the links below.